Breast Cancer in men

 Surgery for breast cancer in men

-Here men describe their experiences of having a mastectomy.
-Many men spoke of feeling nervous in the lead up to their surgery.
-Robert B said it was ‘probably the worst time knowing it was ahead of me and just wanting to get it over with’.
+Here, men describe their experiences having a mastectomy.
+Many of those that we interviewed spoke of feeling nervous in the lead up to their surgery.
+For example, Robert B. said 'it was probably the worst time knowing it was ahead of me and just wanting to get it over with’.
 Steve said that, although he was a bit nervous before his operation, he knew he was in the hands of professionals and that the mastectomy was a fairly straightforward operation.

 Tom recalled how, before going into theatre for his mastectomy, he and the hospital staff had laughed at his compression socks being too long for him.